top of page

 We have a wonderful house kit, a selection of choice snare drums, two sets of double pedals, and a variety of cymbals available for use.

 If you'll be submitting mixes for mastering, please export your songs as single stereo WAV files.
 The maximum peak volume of each song must not exceed -6db.
 Remember to remove any limiters from your master bus.
-Send a reference track for each song with your mastering chain engaged.
+If you mixed through a mastering chain, please send a reference track for each song with your mastering chain engaged.
 You will receive a high quality lossless 16bit WAV file of each song.